because infertility sucks.

-That's when Elyse had the idea for Fruitful — a free fertility mentorship program that would match women beginning their fertility journeys with those who've been there and injected that.
+That's when Elyse had the idea for Fruitful — a fertility mentorship service that would match women beginning their fertility journeys with those who've been there and injected that.
 The idea was exciting because it would give women in need of emotional support a safe place to vent about baby showers, while giving individuals who've already conquered infertility the chance to give back.
 Everybody wins!

-Fruitful is a movement dedicated to connecting people experiencing infertility with the mentors, resources and support they need to make emotionally healthy decisions.
+Fruitful is a community dedicated to connecting people experiencing infertility with the mentors, resources and support they need to make emotionally healthy decisions.
 Fruitful exists to encourage, inspire and support those struggling with the emotional fallout of infertility.

 We believe in...